 Objective

 To develop a model collaboration between an Intramural Investigator in the NHGRI Social and Behavioral Research Branch, Division of Intramural Research (Bonham lab) and OBBSR.

+To pilot and examine strategies for the integration of BSSR and biomedical research using an interdisciplinary health disparities research model.

 To collaborate with OBBSR staff member Katherine Blizinsky, Ph.D to conduct social, behavioral and genomic research and contribute to NHGRI intramural team science health disparities program.